About Jeannine Elisa Relly

 Dr. Jeannine Relly's research focuses on global influences on news media systems, government information policy, press-state relations, and democratic institutions, including freedom of expression and access to public information in countries that often are in conflict or in political or economic transition.
 Three of her most recent projects have focused on collective action and the influence of global networks or social movements on freedom of expression and access to public information.
 She also has a line of research focused on formal and informal institutions related to the policy issue of public corruption.

 Dr. Relly holds a courtesy appointment with the School of Government and Public Policy and is an affiliated faculty member with the university's Center for Latin American Studies, Center for Middle Eastern Studies, and the Center for Border and Global Journalism.
-She also is on the Faculty Advisory Board and an affiliated faculty member of the Center for Digital Society and Data Studies.
-Dr. Relly is the outgoing head of the International Communication Division of the Association for Education in Journalism and Mass Communication.
+She also is on the Faculty Advisory Board and an affiliated faculty member of the Center for Digital Society and Data Studies and the Graduate Human Rights Practice Program.
+Dr. Relly is a recent head of the International Communication Division of the Association for Education in Journalism and Mass Communication.
 She is a former research fellow of The Udall Center for Studies in Public Policy and has served on the advisory board of the Social and Behavioral Sciences Research Institute at The University of Arizona.

-Dr. Relly's research with collaborators has been conducted in Afghanistan, India, Iraq, Mexico and the U.S. Her research also includes more than a half dozen published cross-national studies focused on influences on democratic governance.
-She received a Fulbright Scholar Program grant to conduct research in India (2016-2017).
+Research with collaborators has been conducted in Afghanistan, India, Iraq, Mexico and the U.S. Other work includes more than a half dozen cross-national studies and a dozen single-nation projects focused on factors influencing democratic governance, such as information-access rights and physical insecurity.
+Dr. Relly was a recent Fulbright research scholar in India (2016-2017).

 Before joining the faculty, Dr. Relly worked for more than a dozen years as a journalist reporting in a number of states, the Caribbean and the Mexico-U.S. borderlands.
-She teaches courses focused on theory and practice, news reporting and research methods.
+She teaches courses focused on theory and practice, media and terrorism, data gathering and reporting, and research methods.

 Research work is available at https://www.researchgate.net/profile/Jeannine_Relly/contributions.